DoctorKhan/votex/executive-summary.md

 ## Project Overview

-Votex is an AI-driven voting platform designed to revolutionize democratic participation by providing a secure, transparent, and inclusive environment for collective decision-making.
-The platform combines intuitive user experiences with advanced AI capabilities and robust security measures to empower individuals, organizations, and communities to make decisions confidently and efficiently.
+Votex is an intelligently enhanced voting platform designed to revolutionize democratic participation by providing a secure, transparent, and inclusive environment for collective decision-making.
+The platform combines intuitive user experiences with advanced smart capabilities and robust security measures to empower individuals, organizations, and communities to make decisions confidently and efficiently.

 This executive summary provides an overview of the project planning documents and outlines the approach to implementing the Votex application according to the vision document.